BBN-Q/Auspex/doc/qubits.rst

 Qubit Experiments
 =================

-Auspex and QGL comprise BBN's qubit measurement system.
+Auspex and QGL comprise BBN's qubit measurement softwre stack.
 Both packages utilize the underlying database schema provided by bbndb that allows them to easily share state and allows the user to take advantage of versioned measurement configurations.

 Important Changes in the BBN-Q Software Ecosystem
 *************************************************